Businesses warn Trump of consequences of new Mexican tariffs

 Migrant children line up for a meal at the door of the Jesus del Buen Pastor del Pobre y el Migrante shelter, in Tapachula, Chiapas state, Mexico, Thursday, May 30, 2019.
 Resentment has been growing in parts of central Mexico as the flow of migrants has continued.
 Towns were receptive and welcoming to the first caravans last year, but more recently have felt overwhelmed.
 (AP Photo/Marco Ugarte)

-Despite pushback from U.S. business, Mexico and Capitol Hill, President Donald Trump doubled down Friday on his threat to slap a 5% tariff on Mexican imports unless America's southern neighbor cracks down on Central American migrants trying to cross the U.S. border.
+Despite pushback from U.S. business, Mexico and Capitol Hill, President Donald Trump is doubling down on his threat to slap a 5% tariff on Mexican imports unless America's southern neighbor cracks down on Central American migrants trying to cross the U.S. border.

 Continue Reading Below